Environmental and Natural Resource Economics: A Contemporary Approach

 The fifth edition is now in production, due Fall 2021.
 Five advance chapters are now available.

 For a free exam copy, please contact Routledge.

-To access instructor only teaching materials, including test banks, contact us.
+To access instructor-only teaching materials, including test banks, contact the Global Development and Environment Institute at Tufts University.
 Please indicate what course you teach and provide proof of your instructor status (e.g. a link to your bio).

 You may also utilize Canvas, a learning management system, for automatic grading online; for more information about Canvas, read our user’s guide and contact us to request access to our demonstration sites.
 Please specify if you are teaching the Third or Fourth Edition, and indicate where and what course you teach.

 - Chapter 2: Resources, Environment, and Economic Development

 - Updated information from the Global Environmental Outlook (GEO-6) Report on air, climate change, biodiversity, oceans, land, and water

 - Expanded treatment of chemicals and plastics pollution